The Idea

 William J Devine

-It's ok if you can't make any or most of them, you can still compete in the Tour.
+It's ok if you can't make any or most of them, you can still compete on the Tour.

 -